There are now 2 possible online modes for units:

 - Level 2 elective

-- Students are able to (1) acquire an understanding of the central topics in social psychology and of the relationships between them; (2) understand the principles of measurement in social psychology; (3) learn how to collect, describe and analyse data relevant to basic social psychological questions and draw appropriate inferences from such data; (4) write research reports relevant to psychological issues in the format appropriate for psychological science (American Psychological Association style); and (5) understand the language of social psychology and associated concepts appropriately.
+Students are able to (1) acquire an understanding of the central topics in social psychology and of the relationships between them; (2) relate and apply the principles of measurement in social psychology; (3) learn how to collect, describe and analyse data relevant to basic social psychological questions and draw appropriate inferences from such data; (4) write research reports relevant to psychological issues in the format appropriate for psychological science (American Psychological Association style); and (5) compare and contrast the language of social psychology and associated concepts appropriately.

 - Unit Coordinator(s)